OskarSigvardsson/DailyProgrammerChallenges/easy/shakespeare/shakespeare.md

 This version of the play uses consistent formatting, and should be especially easy for computers to parse.
 I recommen perusing it briefly to get a feel for how it's formatted, but in particular you should notice this: all dialog is indented 4 spaces, and nothing else is.

 Second, you will be given a single line containing a quote that appears once somewhere in the text of the play.
-You can assume that the quote matches case with the source material.
+You can assume that the quote matches case with the source material, and that the full quote is contained in a single line.

 ##Output description